• Home

 Non-impact exercise for conservative management

-• Cycling// Spinning- I advise patients to either be up or down in the saddle and advise the instructor you will not be jumping up and down to certain beats, as this can cause overactivity of TFL and anterior shearing on the hip joint.
-So everything you do should be with control.
+For cycling, such as spinning, I advise patients to maintain a stable position either up or down in the saddle and to inform the instructor that you will not be jumping to certain beats.
+This helps to avoid overactivity of the TFL and anterior shearing on the hip joint.
+Everything you do should emphasize control.

-• Free body weights- all upper limb body weights completed standing on a Bosu ball- engages the deep stability system and the core.
+Incorporating free body weights, particularly upper limb exercises while standing on a Bosu ball, engages the deep stability system and the core, aligning with effective hip dislocation exercises.

-Disclaimer: These are example exercises to aid activation of gluteus medius muscle, ensure that if you are a post-operative PAO patient you adhere to the weight bearing status that you are advised by your surgeon.
+Disclaimer: These exercises are examples to aid in the activation of the gluteus medius muscle.
+If you are a post-operative PAO patient, please adhere to the weight-bearing status advised by your surgeon.

 Copyright © 2018 Hip Dysplasia Physio - All Rights Reserved.